 For more information on target industries, please contact:

 Tampa leads the state in high-wage STEM jobs and is quickly becoming a hub for IT companies of all shapes and sizes.
 Tampa continues to outpace tech talent in job creation.
-Of the city’s total labor concentration, 3.9 percent of jobs are tech jobs, falling in line with New York City, Philadelphia and Pittsburgh.
+Of the city’s total labor concentration, 3.9 percent of jobs are tech jobs, according to CBRE’s 2020 Tech Talent Analyzer, falling in line with New York City, Philadelphia and Pittsburgh.
 By 2025, tech jobs in Tampa Bay are projected to grow by +8.5%, outpacing the national average by 2%.

 The state boasts one of the largest software and computer systems design and integration industries in the U.S. and Tampa has emerged a leader in such specialized areas as cybersecurity and data science.